aspose-total/Aspose.Total-Products/total/en/python-net/conversion/oft-to-ps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OFT to PS?</h2>

+The Outlook File Template (OFT) format is used to create email messages in Microsoft Outlook.
+It is a text-based file format that stores the content of an email message, including the body, attachments, and other information.
+However, the OFT format is not supported by other email clients, so it is necessary to convert it to a more widely accepted format such as Portable Document Format (PS).

+<h2>How Aspose.Total Helps for OFT to PS Conversion?</h2>

-For a Python developer, who is trying to add a OFT to PS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
+For a Python developer, who is trying to add a OFT to PS conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
 It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
 [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
 It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
 Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word PS format.

+The Aspose.Total for Python via .NET API is a comprehensive suite of APIs that enables developers to create, edit, convert, and manipulate various file formats.
+It supports a wide range of file formats, including Microsoft Word, Excel, PowerPoint, PDF, HTML, and many more.
+It also provides a set of APIs for manipulating images, such as resizing, cropping, and rotating.
+Furthermore, it provides APIs for working with emails, such as creating, sending, and receiving emails.

+The Aspose.Total for Python via .NET API is easy to use and provides a comprehensive set of features for working with various file formats.
+It is also highly scalable and can be used to create applications that can handle large volumes of data.
+Additionally, it is secure and reliable, making it an ideal choice for developers who need to create applications that can handle sensitive data.

 {{% /blocks/products/pf/feature-page-summary %}}